Wordcraft.

 Liberal Arts & Sciences, The New School, Creative Writing Concentration | Social & Historical Inquiry, 2002

-My work sits at the intersection of narrative, technology, and go-to-market strategy, where I partner with organizations to shape how complex ideas are understood and brought to market.
+My work lives at the intersection of narrative, technology, and go-to-market strategy, where I help organizations make complex ideas legible before sending them out into the world.